 Cloud Computing is no longer the “next big thing” – it’s here and it’s going to stay.

 The futurists weren’t right about everything, though.
-What we’re seeing is an increase in cloud adoption, but rather than wholesale migrations, companies are choosing the aspects of cloud-based IT that will serve their needs now, and keeping the remainder of the IT on premises.
+What we’re seeing is an increase in cloud adoption.
+But rather than wholesale migrations, companies are choosing the aspects of cloud-based IT that will serve their needs now and keeping the remainder of the IT on-premises.

 We see several drivers for this decision.
 For instance, there are some cloud migrations that are relatively simple and offer an apparent quick return on the investment.
 This may include email services, data, and image backups and some Software-as-a-Service (SaaS) offerings.

 Another driver is timing.
 Companies are not highly motivated to move IT workloads from on-premises equipment that is still within its useful lifespan.
-As that equipment nears its end-of-life, then companies are more willing to consider as an alternative to purchasing more hardware.
+As that equipment nears its end-of-life, companies are more willing to consider it as an alternative to purchasing more hardware.

 Companies are also discovering that some aspects of their IT simply won’t work in the cloud, and in some cases, may never be a good fit.

-This doesn’t mean the cloud is right or wrong – it is a valuable alternative and we’re seeing more and more companies incorporating its services as needed to realize the benefits of this computing’s scalability and agility.
-The technology has matured to the point where a hybrid IT infrastructure – some virtual, and some on-premises – is able to deliver the best of both worlds!
+This doesn’t mean the cloud is right or wrong. it is a valuable alternative and we’re seeing more and more companies incorporating its services as needed to realize the benefits of this computing’s scalability and agility.
+The technology has matured to the point where a hybrid IT infrastructure, some virtual and some on-premises, is able to deliver the best of both worlds!